tristancbSR/Python-/README.md

-# All my Python projects are in that repo.
+# All my personal Python projects are in that repo.